• Skip to main content

 The difficulty with dealing with friends and family is the challenge of bringing business into your relationships.
 If things go sour, this option could cost you more than money.

-To have success raising money from friends, treating them as a business associate and offering a return could be helpful.
+To have success raising money from friends, treating them as a business associates and offering a return could be helpful.

 2. Self Funding

 This is usually the first option for most entrepreneurs.
-Self funding could be through your own savings or through a credit card.
+Self-funding could be through your savings or a credit card.

 The downside to self-funding is that you might blow your entire savings and risk everything, including your marriage and relationships in the process.